Azure/iotedge-eflow/samples/networking/README.md

 # EFLOW Routing

 When using EFLOW multiple NICs feature, you may want to set up the different routes priorities.
 By default, EFLOW will create one _Default_ route per _ehtX_ interface assigned to the VM and assign a random priority.
 If all interfaces are connected to the internet, random priorities may not be a problem.
-However, if some of the NIC is connected to an _Offline_ network, you may want to prioritize the _Online_ NIC to get the EFLOW VM connected to the internet.
+However, if one of the NICs is connected to an _Offline_ network, you may want to prioritize the _Online_ NIC over the _Offline_ NUC to get the EFLOW VM connected to the internet.

 The following diagram shows the architecture described:
 ```